 - In Steampunk novel The Difference Engine, Disraeli is a famous author and Lord Byron is PM, in a reversal of their real-life roles.
 A bit of For Want of a Nail here, since the real life figures were each involved in both literature and politics, they simply chose to focus on different priorities in the alternate history.
 Creating a bit of a Celebrity Paradox, the character of Sybil and elements of her subplot are borrowed from Disraeli's novel Sybil.

-- In To Visit The Queen he is the nuclear proponent to Queen Victoria.
+- In the alternate timeline in To Visit the Queen he is the nuclear proponent to Queen Victoria.

 - Portrayed by no less than Sir John Gielgud in the ITV biographical series Edward The Seventh.
 Goes into detail about his relationship with the Queen, as well as his attempts to keep the peace between her and the Prince of Wales.

 - He is the namesake of Cream's 1967 album Disraeli Gears.